 For a variety of reasons, your operating system itself may duplicate files in order to work properly.
 Duplicates could also be generated when you install or use apps on your computer.
 I call them system or app related duplicate files.
 You should never delete them.

 You create Word documents and other types of files on your computer.
 You import or download photos, videos, movies and songs, etc. to your computer.
-And you (unintentionally) create duplicate files by copying and pasting your files, or by importing/downloading files that already exit, etc. I call them user-created duplicate files.
+And you (unintentionally) create duplicate files by copying and pasting your files, or by importing/downloading files that already exist, etc. I call them user-created duplicate files.
 They are safe to remove in most cases.

 Don’t bother to deal with the system or app related duplicates in the first place.